 Indigenous Peoples in their rural homelands are the source of great wealth of information on biodiversity of food species and practices that support good health.
 This news is welcomed in our modern world with international cuisines, 'Slow Food' celebrations, and delight in unique fruits and vegetables transported at great cost from around the world.
 At the same time, concerns for the nutrition transition and obesogenic environments of children in both developed and developing countries command attention.
-Dr David Kessler's challenge (noted in Geoffrey Cannon's column on our Association website in April) to the food industry to curb the sweet, salt and fat imperatives to appetites, has resulted in the need (and success!) of the Jamie Oliver Food Revolution in the British and North American schools and public consciousness (4).
-Jamie Oliver's recent American TV reality show masterfully demonstrates the power of the intermittent positive 'good news' approach in the midst of appalling statistics on obesity and health.
+David Kessler's challenge to the food industry to curb the sweet, salt and fat imperatives to appetites, has resulted in the need (and success!) of the Jamie Oliver Food Revolution in the British and North American schools and public consciousness (4).
+Thus has masterfully demonstrated the power of the intermittent positive 'good news' approach in the midst of appalling statistics on obesity and health.